HadrienG2/performancer-archive/README.md

 over the course of a reasonable performance measurement, and should thus have an API which is optimized for single-shot readout (as opposed to sampling).

+[ ] **/proc/<pid>/clear_refs:** Write-only.
+May be used to estimate the memory
+    working set of a process by clearing various page accessed/dirty bits, with the aim to check them again later on using e.g. "smaps".
+[ ] **/proc/<pid>/cmdline:** Process command line.
+May be used to map PIDs to
+    human-readable binary names.
+[ ] **/proc/<pid>/comm:** Very short (15 bytes + NULL) version of a process'
+    binary name.
+Would be redundant with cmdline if it weren't for the fact that this mechanism can also be used to give threads a name.
+[ ] **/proc/<pid>/cpuset:** Readout of the process' CPU affinity configuration.
+    "/" means no affinity.
+For more information, see "man 7 cpuset".
+[ ] **/proc/<pid>/task/<tid>/comm:** Customizable thread identifier, follows
+    the same conventions as the process-wide "comm" and defaults to its value.
 [ ] **/proc/buddyinfo:** State of the buddy memory allocator, can hint towards
     RAM fragmentation issues
 [ ] **/proc/cmdline:** (one-time) Kernel command line, may be combined with